 - Create a separate bank account called "Client Trust Fund Checking".
 This account will be used to track all deposits and payments from your clients' trust funds.

 - Set this checking account up as an IOLTA account at a financial institution approved to offer IOLTA accounts.
 Practical advice: You should check with your banker to confirm that the IOLTA account has automatic overdraft protection and does not have ATM access.
-These rules apply to IOLTA programs in all states, including the District of Columbia and U.S. Virgin Islands.
+These rules apply to IOLTA programs in all states, including the District of Columbia and the U.S. Virgin Islands.

 - To distinguish your law firm's payables from your client's payables, you will need to set up separate liability accounts in QuickBooks.
 You should rename the Accounts Payable account to "Accounts Payable - Operating".
 This payable account will be used to bills and payments of your law firm's day-to-day operations.

 - Set up another Accounts Payable account called "Accounts Payable - Trust".
 This payable account will be used to track bills and payments related to your clients.

 - Set up another Current Liability called "Client Trust Liability".
 This liability account will be used to track all deposits from your clients and other costs.